Personal Protection Order

 How To Apply for a Personal Protection Order in Singapore?

 The primary reason to file for a Personal Protection Order is to protect your safety.
 If you are in fear of harm from another person, a Personal Protection Order can provide a legal barrier to prevent the person from coming near you or contacting you.
-This can give you the peace of mind and the physical protection you need to feel safe.

 Here’s a simple guide on how to apply for a personal protection order in Singapore:

 It is crucial to file for a Personal Protection Order if you are experiencing harassment, stalking, threats, or any form of abuse from someone else.
 A PPO is a legal document, and violating the terms of a PPO can result in criminal charges.
-This means that if the person continues to harass or threaten you, they can be held legally accountable for their actions.